30 Jan QA Challenges: A Philosophical Approach

 “In QA, text analytics is a huge deal.
 Businesses are now creating ways for us to hone in specific engagements to ensure the best overall experience.
 This is amazing, but if I’ve never told the team which words to avoid or always use, these analytics won’t help me in the short term.
 The best way to introduce new concepts, ideas and changes is to provide context.
 This cures disruption and gives the team the opportunity to understand the core of why you’re doing this work, the expected outcome and impact.
 If we keep one common goal: repeat buyers, any work done to support that isn’t disruptive.
-It’s supportive.” –Ty Givens, the Workforce Pro
+It’s supportive.” –Ty Givens, The CX Collective

 “Anticipate the difficult by managing the easy”